Canada–Japan relations: Early contacts

 A number of Canadian missionaries working in Japan during the Meiji period played significant roles in both the development of local Japanese Christian churches as well as the modernization of Japan's educational system.
 Significant among this number were the Rev. Alexander Croft Shaw, a close associate of Yukichi Fukuzawa of Keio University, G.G.
-Cochran who helped found Doshisha University and, Davidson McDonald who helped to establish Aoyama Gakuin University.
+Cochran who helped found Doshisha University and, Rev Davidson Macdonald MD, who helped to establish Aoyama Gakuin University.

 In 1887, the sailing route for steamships between Yokohama and Vancouver was opened, with vessels in the ocean service of the Canadian Pacific Railway making regular voyages.
 One of these Canadian ships, the RMS Empress of Australia and her captain, Samuel Robinson, RNR gained international acclaim because of rescue efforts undertaken after the 1923 Great Kantō earthquake.

 From 1904 to 1905, Herbert Cyril Thacker of the Royal Canadian Field Artillery served in the field as a military attaché with the Japanese Army during the Russo-Japanese War.
 He was awarded the Order of the Sacred Treasure, Third Class by the Japanese government for his services during the Russo-Japanese War.
 He also received the Japanese War medal for service during that campaign.

 Japan was an ally of the British Empire during the First World War.